 “Let’s go.”
 We hurriedly get into the waiting SUV and Lawrence drives like a bat out of hell.
-I swear, we were floating down the road.
-We arrived at this bungalow in the blink of an eye.
+I swear, we’re floating down the road.
+We arrive at this bungalow in the blink of an eye.
 The black and whites have already arrived and just as we get out of the car, I hear gunshots in or near the house.

 I take off in a mad sprint before anyone can stop me.
 I can hear Taylor calling behind me, but I have to get to her… I know she’s here… somewhere… I can feel her.
 I’m coming, Baby!
 I burst through the door of the house and it’s like I’ve stepped into a time warp.
 Everything here has to be from at least 40 or 50 years ago.
 I don’t see my Butterfly.